rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/rdp_web_login.md

 ## Vulnerable Application

-The Microsoft RD Web login is vulnerable to the same type of authentication username enumeration vulnerability that is present for OWA (see owa scanner modules).
+The Microsoft RD Web login is vulnerable to the same type of authentication username enumeration vulnerability that is present for OWA.
 By analyzing the time it takes for a failed response, the RDWeb interface can be used to quickly test the validity of a set of usernames.
 Additionally, this module can attempt to discover the target NTLM domain if you don't already know it.

 ## Verification Steps